 How to measure the uptake & popularity of employee perks

-Regularly check in with staff regarding how popular the perks you offer are.
+Regularly check in with staff regarding their use of your perks and benefits.
 This might include adding a question to your employee engagement surveys, such as:

 - How satisfied are you with our employee perks, such as [X, Y, Z]?

 - How often do you use [X perk]?

 - What perks do you wish we had?

 If the team is underutilizing your perks, you could make more effort to promote the benefits you offer or implement a company-wide challenge to encourage usage.

 Which employee engagement measurement tools should you use?

 There are plenty of effective tools to measure employee engagement on the market, many of which offer essential features like customizable survey templates, automated surveys, detailed analytics, and actionable insights to inform your engagement initiatives.

 We’ve researched and compared a few of these software solutions, which include: